 When you get really serious about your workout, it’s easy to push yourself to the point of fatigue.
-It’s natural to experience occasional days of low energy, and your life outside the gym can compound the problem.
+It’s natural to experience occasional days of low energy, and your life outside the gym can compound the problem, especially right now.
 When you’re working out full-bore on top of not eating optimally or getting enough rest, your body won’t be able to perform its best.
 There are times when a day off is called for, but there are things you can do before and after a workout to help ensure you have what it takes to make it through.

 When To Take a Day Off